AlexiaChen/MikoOS/README.md

 # MikoOS

-A implementation of OS based-on bochs written in Rust
+A implementation of OS based-on bochs written C

 # Requirement